wealdtech/walletd/README.md

 ### Configuration

-Configuration is held in the default location:
+The configuration file is at `config.json` and is held in the following location:

     - Windows: `%APPDATA%\wealdtech\walletd`
     - MacOSX: `${HOME}/Library/Application Support/wealdtech/walletd`